Skip to content

 Global Secrets

 Global secrets are shared across all pipelines.
-There are two ways to set them:
+Set them on the server:

 bash